kevinpowell/balancer/Readme.md

   I'll consider pull requests in my own time, thanks.

   The idea for using speakers as transducers came from Hoffman.
-Later, I discovered that sparkfun (and others) have very affordabable piezo sensors.
+Later, I discovered that sparkfun (and others) have very affordable piezo sensors.
 They're probably better.

   I conected the speakers to the adc in the most naive possible way.
 It would be better to have proper biasing via op-amps.